|

 Where did they move to when they left Ameh Bozorg’s?

-posing for a book
+Betty and Mahtob posing for a book cover in 1993.

 Since they had little money, they arranged to move into the bottom floor of a two story home to live with his nephew Reza, Reza’s wife Essey, and their two children Maryam and Medhi.
 After a few weeks, they all realized that the situation was not working for anyone.
 The children were not getting along and the cramped quarters were making everyone irritable.
 Then Mammal and Nasserine suggested that they move upstairs, to the second floor with them.
 They needed someone to watch their son Amir while Mammal was at work and Nasserine was in class at the university.
 It worked out well for awhile but it wore on them too.
 After a few months, Mammal and Nasserine went to live with his in-laws because of all the tension, and Moody was told that he, Betty and Mahtob had to move out.
 Mammal agreed to pay for a place for them to stay because they had no money.
 They quickly moved out and into their own home for the first time in Iran. - NWMD book